KeerthanaBasavaraj/xero-mcp-server/README.md

 - `add-payroll-timesheet-line`: Add new line on an existing Payroll Timesheet
 - `delete-payroll-timesheet`: Delete an existing Payroll Timesheet
 - `get-payroll-timesheet`: Retrieve an existing Payroll Timesheet
+- `download-invoice`: Download an invoice PDF by invoice ID
+- `download-bill`: Download a bill PDF by invoice reference (handles duplicate references)

 For detailed API documentation, please refer to the [MCP Protocol Specification](https://modelcontextprotocol.io/).